SShenoy14/Boolean-SAT-Using-Grovers-Algorithm/README.md

 # Roadmap

 1) We assign a qubit to each person.
 We also formulate a boolean expression that satisfies the problem constraints.
+2) Assuming Alice,Bob,Charles,Dave and Eve as A,B,C,D and E respectively, our boolean expression is (A & B & ~((C & ~D) | (C & D & E))).
+Any combination of ABCDE that satisfies the aforementioned expression is a solution to our problem.
-2) We construct a phase oracle corresponding to the above mentioned boolean expression.
+3) We construct a phase oracle corresponding to the above mentioned boolean expression.
-3) We construct the standard reflector used in Grover's Algorithms.
+4) We construct the standard reflector used in Grover's Algorithms.
-4) We create the final circuit initialising the state to a uniform superposition and then sequentially apply the oracle and reflectors.
+5) We create the final circuit initialising the state to a uniform superposition and then sequentially apply the oracle and reflectors.
-5) We calculate the number of iterations using the number of solution states and number of total states.
+6) We calculate the number of iterations using the number of solution states and number of total states.
-6) The QASM simulator is used to run the algorithm the respective number of times and we obtain the correct answer(s) with an acceptable error rate.
+7) The QASM simulator is used to run the algorithm the respective number of times and we obtain the correct answer(s) with an acceptable error rate.